WICG/webcomponents/proposals/Imperative-Shadow-DOM-Distribution-API.md

 `slot.assign(sequence<Node> nodes)` runs the following steps:

-1. Check `slotting` is "manual", throw otherwise.
+1. Check `slotAssignment` is "manual", throw otherwise.
 2. Validate each node in nodes that its node.parentNode == slot.rootNode.host.
 Throw if not equal.
 3. Set the slot's `manually-assigned-nodes` to `nodes`.
 4. Run [assign slotables for a tree] with slot’s tree.